programerr01/utilityS/README.md

 # utilityS
-Implementation of common Utility programs of Unix
+Implementation of common Utility programs for Unix